 Two Simple Exercises To Help You Think More Positively

-People are often held back by their negative, maladaptive thoughts.
+People are often held back by self-critical, pessimistic, maladaptive thoughts.
 One common way to tackle them is to learn to identify, challenge, and replace them directly.
-Something else that helps cut them off at the source is taking steps to shift your overall thinking in a more positive direction (I'll quickly note that 'thinking more positively' doesn't mean you have to become some blissed out hippie who denies reality and never works on or learns from their problems).
-In another article I covered some standard lifestyle changes that can improve your general mood.
-In this article I'll cover two straightforward written exercises.
+Something else that helps cut them off at the source is taking steps to shift your overall thinking in a more positive direction.
+"Thinking more positively" doesn't mean you have to become some blissed out hippie who denies reality and never works on or learns from their problems, just that your overall outlook is more balanced and optimistic.
+In another article I cover some standard lifestyle changes that can improve your general mood.
+In this one I'll go two straightforward written exercises.

 It's human nature to focus on the negative.
 It makes sense to a degree.
 We need to notice what's wrong and think about how to fix it.
-However, if this tendency goes too far it can make us unnecessarily insecure or depressed.
+However, if this tendency goes too far it can make us unnecessarily insecure or down on life.
 We can counteract it by taking time to explicitly remind ourselves of the many things that are going well in our lives.
 The two exercises below are built on this principle.
+No, they can't singlehandely cure severe depression, but that shouldn't be the standard everything is judged by.
+They can still do their little part to lift your spirits.

 The What Went Well Exercise